Entanglement negativity, Holography and Black holes: Introduction

 Observe that from the above equation, the entanglement negativity may be expressed as the logarithm over the sum of the absolute eigenvalues of the density matrix $\rho_{A}^{T_{2}}$.
 This may be written as follows

 where $\lambda_i $ correspond to the eigenvalues of the density matrix $\rho_{A}^{T_{2}}$.
-Remarkably, the entanglement negativity measures the distillable quantum entanglement for an extended quantum system in a mixed state.
-The entanglement negativity exhibits certain important properties including the significant properties of non-convexity and monotonicity which were proved by Plenio in \cite{Plenio:2005cwa}.
-Recently, the issue of obtaining the distillable quantum entanglement for $(1+1)$-dimensional conformal field theories at finite temperatures has received considerable attention (See \cite{Calabrese:2009nk} for references and reviews).
-In \cite{Calabrese:2012ew,Calabrese:2012nk,Calabrese:2014yza } the authors have advanced a systematic procedure to compute the entanglement negativity for $(1+1)$-dimensional CFTs at finite temperatures.
-Their procedure involves the {\it replica technique} mentioned earlier to compute the logarithm of a certain four point function of the twist and the anti-twist fields that leads to the entanglement negativity.
-Through this the authors were able to demonstrate that the {\it entanglement negativity} measures the distillable quantum entanglement at finite temperatures through the subtraction of the thermal contributions.
+The entanglement negativity exhibits certain important properties including those of non-convexity and monotonicity proved by Plenio in \cite{Plenio:2005cwa}.

+Recently, the issue of obtaining the entanglement negativity in $(1+1)$-dimensional conformal field theories has received considerable attention.
+In \cite{Calabrese:2012ew,Calabrese:2012nk,Calabrese:2014yza} the authors have advanced a systematic procedure for this which involves the {\it replica technique} mentioned earlier, to compute the entanglement negativity by relating it to the appropriate correlation functions of the twist fields.
+Through this procedure, the authors were able to demonstrate that the {\it entanglement negativity} precisely characterizes the upper bound on the distillable entanglement.

-In a different context the $\it{AdS}/\it{CFT}$ correspondence has established a holographic duality between a weakly coupled theory of gravity in a bulk $AdS$ space time and a strongly coupled conformal field theory on the boundary \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj,Witten:1998zw}.
-In this framework, a bulk $AdS$ black hole was shown to be dual to a boundary conformal field theory at a finite temperature.
-In \cite {Ryu:2006bv,Ryu:2006ef} Ryu and Takayanagi conjectured a holographic prescription which may be used to obtain the quantum entanglement entropy for boundary conformal field theories in arbitrary dimensions.
-This prescription for obtaining the entanglement entropy $S_A$ for a region $A$ (enclosed by the boundary $\partial A$) in the $(d)$-dimensional boundary conformal field theory involves the computation of the area of the extremal surface (denoted by $\gamma_A$) extending from the boundary $\partial A$ of the region $A$ into the $(d+1)$-dimensional bulk which may be expressed as
+In \cite {Ryu:2006bv,Ryu:2006ef} Ryu and Takayanagi conjectured a holographic prescription in the context of the $AdS/CFT$ correspondence which leads to the entanglement entropy in $d$-dimensional holographic conformal field theories.
+Their prescription for the entanglement entropy $S_A$ of a spatial region $A$ (enclosed by the boundary $\partial A$) involves the area of the minimal surface (denoted by $\gamma_A$) extending into the $(d+1)$-dimensional bulk and anchored on the subsystem $A$ as follows